cyco77/pptb-flow-documentation-generator/README.md

 ### Core Capabilities

-- � **Flow List View** - View all Cloud Flows in your Dynamics 365 environment in a sortable table
+- 📋 **Flow List View** - View all Cloud Flows in your Dynamics 365 environment in a sortable table
+  - Sortable columns with visual arrow indicators (ascending/descending)
+  - Optimized column widths for better data visibility
+  - Click any row to open details in a side drawer
 - 🔍 **Advanced Filtering** - Real-time search by flow name and description
 - 📈 **Interactive Mermaid Diagrams** - Visualize flow logic with auto-generated Mermaid flowcharts
-- �️ **Multiple View Modes**:
+- 🖼️ **Multiple View Modes**:
-  - **Diagram View**: Interactive flowchart visualization
+  - **Diagram View**: Interactive flowchart visualization with zoom controls
-  - **Mermaid Code**: View and copy the raw Mermaid syntax
+  - **Mermaid Code**: View and copy the raw Mermaid syntax (formatted with line breaks)
   - **JSON View**: Inspect the original flow definition data
+- 🔍 **Advanced Zoom Controls**:
+  - Zoom range from 50% to 1000%
+  - Interactive slider for precise control
+  - +/- buttons for quick adjustments
+  - Mouse wheel zoom with Ctrl/Cmd modifier
+  - Reset button to return to 100%
 - 📤 **Multiple Export Formats**:
   - Export flow list as CSV file
   - Copy flow list to clipboard as CSV
-  - Copy flow list as Mermaid diagrams (Markdown format)
+  - Copy flow list as Markdown table with flow details
-  - Export individual flow diagrams as SVG
+  - Export individual flow diagrams as SVG file
+  - Copy individual flow diagrams as SVG to clipboard
 - 🎨 **Modern Theme Support**:
   - Automatic light/dark theme switching based on PPTB settings
-  - Fresh, modern color palette for light mode diagrams
+  - Fresh, modern color palette for light mode diagrams (Material Design)
   - Optimized dark mode styling
 - 📢 **Visual Notifications** - Toast notifications for all operations
 - 📝 **Event Logging** - Track all operations and API calls in real-time